 - Restoration of Drawings

 - Williams College Art Restoration

 - Graffiti Removal

 Sculpture Number Two

-Now we’re on to the next piece, Ritual Series Retellings 1999-2010, made of pine, cast concrete, bronze, copper, and stone.
-It measures 158′ x 209′ x 65”.
+Now we're on to the next sculpture, Ritual Series Retellings 1999-2010, made of pine, cast concrete, bronze, copper, and stone.
+It measures 158' x 209' x 65”.
 Lots of heavy and fragile thick pine as you can see in the picture below.
-The grey walls are a stunningly beautiful, sand basted, then painted white, and finally dirt is rubbed into the nearly dried paint.
+The grey walls are stunningly beautiful, sand basted, then painted white, and finally dirt is rubbed into the nearly dried paint.
 The effect is a textured antique-looking surface with white and patinaed copper leaf sparkling thru.